MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-boot-initializer-java-app-with-redis-cache.md

 ---
-title: Configure a Spring Boot Initializer app to use Azure Redis Cache
+title: Configure a Spring Boot Initializer app - Azure Redis Cache
 description: Configure a Spring Boot application created with the Spring Initializr to use the Redis in the cloud with Azure Redis Cache.
 services: redis-cache
 documentationcenter: java